-You know.
-That guy.
 The guy who walks into a networking event and just doesn’t get it.
 We’ve all seen him (and sorry guys, but it’s usually actually a guy).
 He walks into the room, heads to the bar for a drink, and then either stands there alone or in a small group of people whom he already knows.
 Eventually, he reluctantly walks up to a group of people whom he doesn’t know and jumps into the conversation, by interrupting, with unasked advice.
 When no one seems terribly interested, he moves on and approaches another loner.
 He shakes hands and immediately starts talking about himself and his business and then hands over his business card and walks on to another victim.
 The next day he wonders why no one calls him and then decides that networking doesn’t work.

 Um… NO. Networking works.
 Offline and online.
 The rules are the same!